longzheng/router/docs/start/framework/react/reading-writing-file.md

 <TBD>  -->

-## Prerequisites
+## Pre-requisites

 - Basic knowledge of React and TypeScript.
 - Node.js and `pnpm` installed on your machine
 - Familiarity with TanStack Start basics (see [Quick Start Guide](/start/framework/react/quick-start))
 - Server side Rendering.
-Here's a resource -
+Here's a resource - <TODO>
 - Client side hydration
+- TanStack Router

 ## Nice to know
 - React Query
-- TanStack Router

-## Settinng up a TanStack Start Project
+## Setting up a TanStack Start Project

 First, let's create a new TanStack Start project: